elmcraft/elmcraft.org/content/about/index.md

 ### Mario - Groundskeeper

 Mario runs the [Elm Online](https://meetdown.app/group/10561/Elm-Online-Meetup) and [Elm London](https://meetdown.app/group/37aa26/Elm-London-Meetup) meetups, co-founded [Elm Camp](https://elm.camp), has spoken at [Elm Conferences](/community/conferences), and is currently working on [Lamdera](https://lamdera.com).
-He founded Elmcraft to promote and facilitate the wealth of projects, initiatives, knowledge and people in the Elm community.
+He founded Elmcraft to promote and facilitate the wealth of projects, initiatives, knowledge, and people in the Elm community.
+He'd deeply appreciate it if you'd consider [supporting his work directly](https://github.com/sponsors/supermario).

 ### Contributors